gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side controller

-On question listing API, expand a user ID of a comment to a user object using populate().
+On question-listing API, expand a user ID of a comment to a user object using populate().

 server/api/question/question.controller.js